Gakkilovemath/tick/doc/index.rst

            <h2>Examples</h2>
         </a>
         <p>
-           Examples of how to simulate models, use the optimization toolbox, or use user-friendly inference tools.
+           Examples of how to use tick for inference of a bunch of models, for simulations and so much more !
         </p>
      </div>

      <div class="col-sm-4 col-sm-offset-1">
         <a class="reference internal" href="modules/inference.html">
-           <h2>Inference</h2>
+           <h2>tick.hawkes</h2>
         </a>
         <p>
-           User-friendly classes for inference of models
+           A comprehensive module for inference and simulation Hawkes processes.
         </p>
      </div>
   </div>